brendanv/lynx-legacy/README.md

 - Save links quickly and easily, using the web UI or via a single API call.
 - View saved articles in a clean, easily-readable format.
+  - Plus, an optional integration with [SingleFile](https://github.com/gildas-lormeau/SingleFile) to save faithful standalone archives of the complete webpage.
+Build your own internet archive!
 - Save highlighted passages from any articles in your collection or from around the web.
 - Subscribe to RSS feeds to automatically download and save new articles as they're posted.
 - Full text search and tagging support let's you quickly find anything in your saved articles.